Quantum mechanical Gaussian wavepackets of single relativistic particles: Summary

 \section{Summary}

-We have demonstrated with selected examples that the charge density of a wavepacket of relativistic particle in uniform motion can be approximated by a Gaussian wavefunction with the single-particle interpretation if the initial width is above $O(\lambda^{}_C)/\gamma^{}_0$, where $\lambda^{}_C$ is the Compton wavelength of the particle and $\gamma^{}_0$ is the Lorentz factor of the particle at the initial moment.
-For a particle with non-negative initial momentum $p^{}_0$, an initial width above $O(\lambda^{}_C)/\gamma^{}_0$ in position space corresponds to a momentum spectrum with a tail in the region of $p < -mc$ negligibly small in momentum space.
-For the wavepackets of particles in uniform motion with all parameter values the same except the initial speed, Gaussian approximation can be good for a longer time for a particle at a higher initial speed, when observed in the laboratory (rest) frame.
+We have demonstrated with selected examples that the charge density $\rho$ of the Klein-Gordon wavepacket of a relativistic particle in uniform motion could hopefully be approximated by the probability density of a Gaussian wavefunction in the Schr\"odinger representation of an effective theory with the single-particle interpretation, if the initial width of $\rho$ is above $O(\lambda^{}_C)/\gamma^{}_0$, where $\lambda^{}_C$ is the particle's Compton wavelength and $\gamma^{}_0$ is its Lorentz factor at the initial moment.
+For a particle with non-negative initial momentum $p^{}_0$, an initial width well above $\lambda^{}_C/\gamma^{}_0$ in position space corresponds to a momentum spectrum with a tail negligibly small in the region of $p < -mc$ in momentum space.
+For the wavepackets of free particles in uniform motion with all parameter values the same except the initial speed, Gaussian approximation could be good for a longer time for a particle at a higher initial speed in the laboratory (rest) frame.

-A wavepacket of a particle linearly accelerated in a uniform electric field shows similar behaviors both in position space and momentum space.
-With an initial width above the minimal one, the spreading of the charge density of a uniformly accelerated Gaussian wavepacket appears frozen in the laboratory frame as the group velocity of the wavepacket approaches the speed of light.
+The wavepackets of relativistic particles linearly accelerated in a uniform electric field show similar behaviors both in position space and momentum space.
+With an initial width of $\rho$ above $O(\lambda^{}_C)/\gamma^{}_0$, the spreading of the charge density of a uniformly accelerated Gaussian wavepacket gets frozen in the laboratory frame as the group velocity of the wavepacket approaches the speed of light.
 We find that this is a manifestation of length contraction, rather than time dilation.